Academic Program Guide

 Ceramics & Sculpture

-This class is designed for the high school student who has successfully completed Ceramics 1 and wants to continue to develop their skills working with clay.
-In addition to more involved hand building projects, wheel throwing is introduced.
-Projects include a combination of construction techniques, surface refinishing and glaze layering.
+This course is designed for the high school student who has successfully completed Ceramics 1 and wants to continue developing their skills working with clay.
+In this course, hand building projects include complex construction techniques.
+For students interested in throwing on the wheel, basic forms will be covered.
+A variety of finishing glazing techniques are introduced.
 Students develop ideas, share critiques and discuss the role of ceramics from history and in today's world.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-This one-semester class is designed for 11th and 12th grade students who are dedicated and motivated to master ceramics skills.
-Taking this class allows students an opportunity to explore ceramics ideas from beginning to end.
-Students have time to develop ideas independently and choose their area of focus - whether it be hand building, throwing or both.
-Students research and discuss contemporary artists, share critiques and reflect on personal growth over the semester.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This one-semester course is designed for 11th and 12th grade students who are dedicated and motivated to expand their ceramics skills.
+Students will choose an area of focus - whether it be hand building, throwing or both; and take time to develop their own ideas and work independently.
+Students research contemporary artists, share critiques and reflect on their growth over the semester.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

-This class is designed for students who can pace themselves and work on projects independently.
+This course is designed for students who can pace themselves and work on projects independently.
 Students develop their own ideas and choose materials accordingly.
 Students share in critiques and discuss contemporary sculpture.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 Dance